Water: Healthy Watersheds

 species endemic to a particular area.
 Effective protection of aquatic ecosystems recognizes their connectivity and dynamics at multiple spatial/temporal scales.

 Human activities have greatly altered aquatic ecosystems.
-Pollution and water quality problems continue to be causes, but other significant sources include loss and fragmentation of habitat, hydrologic alteration, invasive species, and climate change.
+Pollution and water quality problems continue to be of concern, but other significant impacts include loss and fragmentation of habitat, hydrologic alteration, invasive species, and climate change.

 - Over the last 50 years, coastal and freshwater wetlands have declined; surface water and groundwater withdrawals have increased by 46%; and non-native fish have established themselves in many watersheds (Heinz Center, 2008).